 Class Code: 04320

-Performs technical engineering support and construction trades related work including responsibility for inspection of small to moderately complex construction projects or construction survey projects as defined in the classification guidelines; serves as a leadworker and provides guidance to other staff designated to assist with construction inspection; performs related work as required.
+Performs technical engineering support and construction trades related work including responsibility for inspection of small to moderately complex construction projects or construction survey projects as defined in the classification guidelines; may serve as a lead worker and provide guidance to other staff designated to assist with construction inspection; performs related work as required.

 The Work Examples and Competencies listed are for illustrative purposes only and not intended to be the primary basis for position classification decisions.

-Assists supervisor by performing such duties as instructing employees, answering questions, distributing and balancing the workload and checking work; may make suggestions on selections, promotions, and reassignments; directs the operations of the crew in the absence of the supervisor.
+May assist the supervisor by instructing employees, answering questions, and distributing, balancing and checking work; may make suggestions on selections on appointments, promotions, performance and reassignments; directs the operations of the crew in the absence of the supervisor.